JuliaDiff/ChainRules.jl/docs/src/index.md

 ## Example of using ChainRules directly.

 While ChainRules is largely intended as a backend for Autodiff systems it can be used directly.
-(Infact this can be very useful if you can constraint the code you need to differnetiate to only use thing that have rules defined for.
+(In fact, this can be very useful if you can constraint the code you need to differentiate to only use things that have rules defined for.
 This was once how all neural network code worked.)

-Using ChainRules directly also helped get a feel for it.
+Using ChainRules directly also helps get a feel for it.

 ```julia